kibook/s1kd-tools/tools/s1kd-icncatalog/README.md

 -f
 Overwrite the input CSDB objects when resolving ICNs, or overwrite the catalog file when modifying it.
 Otherwise, output is written to stdout.

+-l
+Treat input (stdin or arguments) as lists of filenames of CSDB objects, rather than CSDB objects themselves.

 -m &lt;media&gt;
 Resolve ICNs for this intended output media.
 The catalog may contain alternative formats for the same ICN to be used for different output media.